 Safari Park Collections

-Nestled among the hills of San Pasqual Valley, the San Diego Zoo Safari Park is a unique refuge for plant species.
+Nestled among the hills of San Pasqual Valley, the San Diego Zoo Safari Park is a unique refuge for plants.
 From towering acacias, sturdy conifers, and stately palms to rare succulents, California natives, and an astonishing array of blossoms vying for the attention of pollinators, the Safari Park is home to many unusual plants for the benefit of tour wildlife and visitors alike.
 The Park’s inland location and varied elevations create an environment of herbaceous splendor that few places in the world could duplicate.
 With its own onsite water reclamation and recycling facility, the Park uses carefully planned irrigation and water-wise landscaping to help many rare and endangered plants thrive in safe surroundings in trust for the future.
 With accredited garden collections—including the Baja Garden and California Nativescapes Garden—there is much to explore and admire in the horticultural side of the Safari Park.

 San Diego Zoo Wildlife Alliance is saving and protecting wildlife—including plants—worldwide.
 As habitats have dwindled and disappeared around the globe, plants have their own place in the conservation spotlight.
-Without plants to provide oxygen, moisture, food, and shelter, ecosystems cannot survive, and neither can their animal inhabitants.
-San Diego Zoo Wildlife Alliance’s plant conservation efforts are international in scope, working with partners to help save some of the most endangered plant species, including coral trees, palms, cycads, and orchids that are nearly extinct in their native habitats.
+Without plants to provide oxygen, moisture, food, and shelter, ecosystems cannot survive, and neither can their inhabitants.
+San Diego Zoo Wildlife Alliance’s plant conservation efforts are international in scope, working with partners to help save some of the most endangered plants, including coral trees, palms, cycads, and orchids that are nearly extinct in their native habitats.
 As part of these efforts, San Diego Zoo Wildlife Alliance maintains the Native Plant Seed Bank, a collection of preserved seeds from plants all over the world, and partners with the Center for Plant Conservation, a consortium of botanical gardens that collaborate on plant conservation initiatives.